 Total ascent: 900 feet (280m)

-The walk in a nutshell: A fantastic ridge walk in the Simonside hills with stunning views.
+In Summary: A fantastic ridge walk in the Simonside hills with stunning views.
 See if you can spot the Northumberland Coast, Cheviot Hills & the North Pennines, before we head down to the pretty market town of Rothbury.

-Don’t miss: check out some ancient rock art – look out for prehistoric cup & ring marks etched in the rocks.
+Highlight: Check out some ancient rock art – look out for prehistoric cup & ring marks etched in the rocks.

-Option 3: Muckle Cheviot
+Option 3 - Muckle Cheviot

-Distance: 11 miles (17½km)
+Distance: 11 miles (17.5km)

 Total ascent: 2,400 feet (740m)

-The walk in a nutshell: Heading into the isolated College valley, our goal today is the muckle Cheviot – Northumberland’s highest hill.
+In Summary: Heading into the isolated College valley, our goal today is the Muckle Cheviot – Northumberland’s highest hill.
 At 815m it packs a punch and has plenty of interest en route.

 Discover the beautiful Northumberland coast, with an opportunity to take a boat trip to the Farne Islands.

-Option 1: Dunstanburgh & the Farnes
+Option 1 - Dunstanburgh & the Farnes